Bas3dBoi/test/Student Labs/environment_setup.md

 ## Lab Objective

-Students will use this lab as a first step to setup the GitHub repository, install certain required Python dependencies/packages, and create the file directory for the test suite.
+Students will use this lab as a first step to setup the GitHub repository, install certain required Python dependencies/packages such as Selenium and Playwright, and create the file directory for the test suite.

 ## Prerequisites
 - Familiarity with Python 3.8 or later, this lab will use Visual Studio Code for Windows as the IDE.